Romans 16: Who was Phoebe?

 The final word that Paul uses to describe Phoebe is prostatis, which can be translated as patron, benefactor, guardian, protector, sponsor, supporter, or defender.
 This most likely means that Phoebe was a woman of means and used her wealth to support the Christian movement and assist Paul in his work.
 Although most women in the ancient world depended on male relatives for support, there were in fact some women who had resources of their own, which they could have acquired through engaging in business or through inheritance.
 Women of means were crucial to the ministry of the early church.
 We know of several women who provided spaces in their homes for church gatherings, supported the mission of the church, and provided leadership within their communities (other examples were Lydia, Chloe, Nympha, and Prisca).

 This is the only time Paul ever used the word prostatis in any of his letters.
-(This feminine form of the world is used only here, and Paul never used the masculine equivalent.)
+(This feminine form of the word is used only here, and Paul never used the masculine equivalent.)
 Typically, Paul avoided patronage language.
 He didn’t want to portray some Christians as “above” others.
 He didn’t want to portray some believers as always beholden to or indebted to other believers.
 He usually opted instead to portray all believers on a level playing field with each other in relation to Christ as Lord.
 Phoebe must have provided extraordinary support and leadership to warrant Paul’s description of her as a prostatis to many, and to himself as well.

 So the final thing we learn about Phoebe is that she was wealthy and that she used her wealth to serve others and to support, lead, and further the mission of the early church.